April 8, 2018

 Things That Go Bump in the Night: Are your plant backup systems causing lab equipment failures?

 Transient failures on the order of a second or two can glitch certain microprocessor-based instrumentation with no sign of the cause.
-Fingers get pointed at the power system but with no evidence hands go up in frustration… until the next time.
+Fingers get pointed at the power system, but with no evidence, hands go up in frustration… until the next time.

 One of our clients called on BME Systems to find out what was causing frequent lab equipment and communication failures between systems.